ageem/stroganoff/Notes/development-setup.md

 - Development Preview: https://stroganoff-git-development-mike-agees-projects.vercel.app/
 - GitHub Repository: https://github.com/ageem/stroganoff

+## Technical Stack
+- React (Create React App)
+- React Router for navigation
+- Chart.js for data visualization
+- FRED API for economic data
+- Vercel for deployment

 ## Notes
 - Vercel automatically creates preview deployments for each branch
 - The development branch can be used to safely test changes without affecting the production site
 - Always verify changes in the development preview before merging to main
+- This is a CRA (Create React App) project - do not use Next.js configurations or patterns